kwalczak80/Speedy-cars/README.md

   - Diesel
   - Hybrid
   - Electric
-- As a user, I want to see descriptions of each car available for sale along with relevant pictures.
+- As a user, I want to see a description of each car available for sale along with relevant pictures.
 - As a user, I want to be able to navigate the website quickly and easily.
 - As a user, I want to be able to use the search option to find the car I’m looking for.
-- As a user, I want to be able to view the price of the cars.
+- As a user, I want to be able to view the price of the car.
-- As a user, I want to be able to read other user’s testimonials.
+- As a user, I want to be able to read other users’ testimonials.
-- As a user, I want to be able to make an inquiry about the car.
+- As a user, I want to be able to inquire about the car.
 - As a user, I want to be able to book a test drive.
 - As a user, I want to be able to edit or delete a test drive I have made.
 - As a user, I want to read more information about the business.